 Basically, all ingredients are common pantry staples (mostly herbs and spices!).
 Having said that, I recommend to use good quality tomatoes, such as organic cherry tomatoes as they tend to be more flavourful.
 Also, I just want to point out that the sauce is incredibly flavourful and the combination of garlic, olives, and capers is just perfect.
 However, if you are not a fan of salty food then this recipe is probably not for you.

 Alrighty, have you got all your ingredients ready to make this amazing pasta dish?
 Great!
 Then go ahead and get cooking.

 How to make Vegetarian Spaghetti alla Puttanesca

-Like most of my recipes, this Vegetarian Spaghetti alla Puttanesca is quick and easy to prepare (it comes together in under 30 minutes!).
+Like most of my recipes, this Vegetarian Spaghetti alla Puttanesca is quick and easy to prepare in under 30 minutes.
 For the sauce, all you need to do is (1) sauté minced garlic, chili flakes, capers, and Kalamata olives in olive oil, (2) add the canned tomatoes, tomato paste, and spices/herbs, and (3) let it simmer for about 15 minutes or until the sauce has thickened.
 While the sauce is simmering, cook the spaghetti until ‘al dente’.
 Then add the fresh cherry tomatoes and cooked spaghetti to the sauce and mix well.
+Done.

 How to serve Vegetarian Spaghetti alla Puttanesca

 Traditionally, the sauce is served with spaghetti but you could also use a pasta of your choice.
 It will be delicious either way.
-Simply transfer your Vegetarian Spaghetti alla Puttanesca to plates, top with a generous sprinkle of the grated Parmesan (and optional parsley), and serve immediately.
-Enjoy!
+For serving, simply transfer your Vegetarian Spaghetti alla Puttanesca to plates.
+Then top with a generous sprinkle of the grated Parmesan (and optional parsley).
+Serve immediately.

 Vegetarian Spaghetti alla Puttanesca